sjdobesh/pngz/readme.md

 ```

 alternatively, you can compile the libraries with `make` and copy to a project location.
-if both static and shared libraries are found, the linker gives preference to linking with the shared library unless the `-static` option is used.
+if both static and shared libraries are found, the linker gives preference to linking with the shared library unless the `-Bstatic` option is used.
 ```
 make lib
 cp ./lib/libpngz.so ~/yourproject/lib/ #shared
 cp ./lib/libpngz.a ~/yourproject/lib/ #static
 cp ./src/pngz.h ~/yourproject/include/
 cd ~/yourproject
+gcc -I./include/ -L./lib/ prog.c -lpngz -lpng #shared
-gcc -I./include/ -L./lib/ prog.c -lpngz -lpng
+gcc -I./include/ -L./lib/ -Bstatic prog.c -lpngz -lpng #static
 ```

-finally, you can always simply copy `pngz.c` and `pngz.h` to your project and compile them into your project.
+finally, you can always simply copy `pngz.c` and `pngz.h` to your project and compile them with your other files.
 ```
 cp ./src/pngz.* ~/yourproject/src/
 cd ~/yourproject